gustavgb/ivan/README.md

 # ivan

-A simple templating language that compiles to static HTML, CSS (and JS, shortly)
+A simple markup language that compiles to static HTML, CSS (and JS, shortly)

 ## Why?

-I needed a simple templating language to create my website, and looked around, but was unsatisfied with the complexity of available options.
+I needed a simple markup language to create my website, and looked around, but was unsatisfied with the complexity of available options.
 I needed a language that satisfied all my needs, while being so simple that compiling only required one command and no setup.
 I wanted to be able to deploy my site on Github Pages, since it's easy and built into Github, which meant that I had to use a static site.

 ## How?